How To Install A Toilet With An Integrated Sink

 A Toilet With Integrated Sink Adds Value

 Speaking of money, having a WC with a sink in it can add value to your property.
 The average house buyer is looking for one thing above else, opportunity.
 The opportunity to make the space their own, to live in a way that suits them, to save money.
 All of which are opportunities that the combined sink and toilet provide.
 If you’re interested in this aspect, we spoke at more length about how to increase your home value in another article.

 When selling your house, the more space your bathroom has, the better.
 The more hygienic your bathroom is, the better.
 The more cost effective your bathroom is, the better.
 A savvy buyer will see your installation as a boon and it is never a bad idea to increase the value of your home.

-I’ve Bought One, Now What?
+I’ve Bought A Toilet With Sink In Cistern, Now What?

 However, once you’ve obtained your coveted WC with a basin on top, what then?
 You need to install it.
 Yes, you.
 Well, not necessarily you.
 You could always call a trusted trader and professional to make the process quick and easy for you.
 But if you’re feeling up to the challenge of some moderate DIY, then yes, in fact, you will be installing this space saver sink and toilet.